• Skip to primary navigation

 ingredients to make this recipe

-• Bacon: or substitute with turkey bacon, ham, sausage, or pancetta.
+• Bacon: or substitute with pancetta, guanciale, turkey bacon, Italian sausage or bratwurst.
+You can also substitute with cooked shrimp.

 • Onion